 Chillies are one of the most popular plants to grow at home.
-It’s an exotic, attractive, fiery-looking plant that you can use in all sorts of ways, from topping a pizza to spicing up pasta and giving your curry that added zing.
-Check out our feisty guacamole recipe at the bottom of the page!
+It’s an attractive, fiery-looking plant that you can use in all sorts of ways, from topping a pizza to spicing up pasta and giving your curry that added zing.
+In this blog, find out how to grow a chilli plant indoors on your windowsill easily.

 Growing your own chillies on a windowsill is fun and will save you money – they will go on producing fruit year after year.
 They have a long cropping season, so you could be harvesting fresh chillies from late spring to December.
 And chillies can be frozen, so you’ll never be without that spicy heat in your kitchen!